 The mission of the DPD at Sacramento State is to prepare a diverse population of students to become competent, productive, culturally sensitive, committed, and ethical members of the professions of dietetics, nutrition and food.
-The program is dedicated to the delivery of a high quality curriculum and experiential activities in accordance with the Foundation Knowledge and Skills set forth by the Commission on Accreditation for Dietetics Education.
+The program is dedicated to the delivery of a high quality curriculum and experiential activities in accordance with the Foundation Knowledge and Skills set forth by the Accreditation Council for Education in Nutrition and Dietetics.

 Goal 1: The DPD program will provide quality undergraduate instruction to enable students to apply to an accredited supervised practice program, graduate school, or to pursue a career in the profession of dietetics, nutrition and food, or related field.

-1.2 Eighty percent or more of DPD graduates who do not continue on in a supervised practice program, will obtain employment in dietetics, nutrition and food or related field or acceptance into a graduate program within 6 months of completing the DPD.
+1.3 Over a five year period, Eighty percent or more of DPD graduates will either continue on in a supervised practice program, will obtain employment in dietetics, nutrition and food or related field or acceptance into a graduate program within 12 months of completing the DPD.

 Goal 2: The DPD program will provide educational opportunities for a diverse student population and promote cultural sensitivity among students enrolled in the DPD.

-2.1 The DPD will include representation of at least four ethnic/racial groups and 5% male students.
+2.1 Over a five year period, The DPD will include representation of at least three ethnic/racial groups and 5% male students.

-2.2 Eighty percent or more of DPD graduates will indicate cultural awareness and sensitivity or will be employed in a work setting that requires cultural sensitivity and awareness.
+2.2 Over a five year period, Eighty percent or more of DPD graduates will indicate cultural awareness and sensitivity or will be employed in a work setting that requires cultural sensitivity and awareness.